dart-lang/linter/README.md

 # Linter for Dart

 The Dart Linter package defines lint rules that identify and report on "lints" found in Dart Code.
+Linting is performed by the Dart analysis server and the `dartanalyzer` commandline tool.

 [![Build Status](https://travis-ci.org/dart-lang/linter.svg)](https://travis-ci.org/dart-lang/linter)